mloning/website/content/posts/implementing-uno-card-game-in-python.md

 You can find my implementation [here].

-I largely followed a object-oriented approach, with the following classes to handle the different pieces of the game state:
+I largely followed an object-oriented approach, with the following classes to handle the different pieces of the game state:

 * a playing card to represent the different cards of the game,
 * a player to represent each player, their possible actions (play or draw a card) and their state (their hand),